 Other than Wal-Mart’s McKinney store, I had never heard about any other rainwater harvesting projects by Wal-Mart.

-The following video is a presentation given by Don Moseley, Director of Sustainable Facilities for Wal-Mart at the Sustainable Operations Summit in June 2012.
-He presented on Wal-Mart’s water sustainability efforts, including their rainwater harvesting initiatives.
+At the Sustainable Operations Summit in June 2012, Don Moseley, Director of Sustainable Facilities for Wal-Mart gave a presentation on Wal-Mart’s water sustainability efforts, including their rainwater harvesting initiatives.

 - Wal-Mart began its sustainability journey in 2005 under then-CEO Lee Scott.